 - How to setup Google Classroom 2020 (opens in new tab)

-Quizlet is great for gamification of learning.
+Quizlet (opens in new tab) is great for gamification of learning.
 One of the best games that comes built right into the platform is Gravity.
-This animates a planet being bombarded with asteroids, each with a word written on it.
+In this, a planet is being bombarded with asteroids, each with a word written on it.
 The student is required to type that word before the rock impacts on the planet's surface.
 Think Space Invaders, but with typing instead of shooting.

 This is an engaging and even addictive (in a good way) game that helps students to learn to spell, learn new words, type quickly, and think while under pressure.
 The fact it works on smartphones via the app is just a bonus that lets students play this whenever they get the time -- on the bus, in the car, and so on.